Charges for wheelie bins

 In 2103 the council spent approximately £35,000 on replacing wheelie bins.
-Due to a significant reduction in central government funding, the council can no longer afford to replace bins entirely at its own cost.
 The charge will help to offset administrative and delivery costs associated with providing a replacement bin.

 We also hope the charges will encourage residents to look after their bins.
 This in turn may reduce incidents of anti-social behaviour, for example arson attacks and bin fires.

 Are there any discounts for elderly or disabled residents, those on benefits or those receiving an assisted collection?

 There will be no concessions for this service.
 If you are experiencing financial hardship, you need to email or write to the Street Scene Services Team setting out the reasons why you cannot afford to pay.
 Each case will be considered on its own merits and account taken of the circumstances presented by you.
 Your letter/email will be responded to within 10 working days.